mklement0/n-install/README.md

 ## Manual uninstallation

-If, for some reason, `n-uninstall` doesn't work, do the following to uninstall `n`:
+If, for some reason, `n-uninstall` doesn't work, do the following:

 * Remove the `N_PREFIX` environment-variable definition and associated `PATH` modification from your shell's initialization file.